influxdata/influxdb-client-swift/Examples/WriteData/README.md

 # WriteData

-This is an example how to write data with different type of records.
+This is an example how to write data with Data Point structure.

 ## Prerequisites:
 - Docker